data2intelligence/collapsible_tree/README.md

 ---
 Check the example html file we provide under the [tree_example](https://github.com/data2intelligence/lineage_visualization/tree/main/tree_example) folder.

 In brief, you can load the JavaScript file as a library, along with other libraries(e.g. d3 library).
-We wrapped up the visulization function to two **matser functios** for  horizontal and radial tree.
+We wrapped up the visulization function to two **matser functions** for  horizontal and radial tree.
 Both have four arguments:
 * input_data: path to input data (gene expression level and child-parent relationship).
 * search_gene: name of the gene you want to search with.
 * location1: where you want to append the diagram.